moinwiki/moin/docs/devel/development.rst

 * obey PEP-8
 * do not fix or change code unrelated to your task, if you find unrelated bugs, create new issues on the tracker
-* regularly run the unit tests ("m tests"), the amount of failing tests shall not increase due to your changes
+* regularly run the unit tests ("./m tests"), the amount of failing tests shall not increase due to your changes

 review your working solution